 It is advisable to tell at least two (2) trusted people where your will is located.
 Don’t hide your estate plan from your family.
 You’ve made the commitment to write down your PL.A.N.
 (Protect Loved ones & Assets Now).™ You’ve decided that you want a will-based P.L.A.N.™ or a trust-based P.L.A.N.™ You’ve hired an attorney.
 You’ve planned it out.
 You’ve signed all of the documents.
 You’re feeling pretty good that you’ve decided what is best for you and for those you leave behind, and that your decisions are clearly communicated.
 What happens if no one can find your P.L.A.N.™ after you pass away?
 If your friends or loved ones cannot find your P.L.A.N.,™ no one is going to be able to make sure that it’s followed.

 Case In Point: Florence Griffith Joyner (“FloJo”) died in 1998.
 Everyone thought that she had a will.
 No one could find it.
 There were years of legal battles as a result over what happened to FloJo’s estate and, most specifically, her condominium.
 Her husband and mother fought over whether FloJo had intended for her mother to live in the condominium for the remainder of her life.

 Does My Attorney Have a Copy of My Will?

 Most lawyers keep copies of the estate plans that they draft.
 You should make sure that your lawyer keeps a copy of your estate plan in their files and familiarize yourself with the firm’s document retention and storage policy (which is often outlined in both your engagement letter or fee agreement and/or any closing letter you received upon completion of planning).
-Stone & Sullivan, LLC keeps a copy of every estate plan drafted for its clients as a matter of firm policy and practice.
+The Sullivan Law Firm keeps a copy of every estate plan drafted for its clients as a matter of firm policy and practice.